 My analysis showed that most recipes had an almost equal amount by weight of chocolate, almonds, sugar, and butter.
-Some exactly equal.
+Some are exactly equal.
 My tests confirmed this was wise.
-However, I increased the amount of almonds using both almond flour and almonds as discussed below in techniques.
+However, I increased the amount of almonds using both almond flour and almonds as discussed below in Notes on Techniques below.

 Issue: What flavor enhancements should be used?

-Reviewing a variety of recipes revealed several thoughts of liqueurs, extracts, and flavor additions.
+Reviewing a variety of recipes revealed several thoughts on liqueurs, extracts, and flavor additions.
 My testing revealed that most of these left an unpleasant aftertaste.
-However, a touch of something is needed to separate Torta Caprese from just another good chocolate cake
+However, a touch of something is needed to separate Torta Caprese from just another good chocolate cake.

 Solution: Vanilla and Lemon Zest

 Vanilla extract enhances chocolate and clearly is needed.
 But the rare touch that distinguished my recipe I believe is lemon zest.
-A shout out to David Rocco, who’s recipe first gave me this idea.
-But of course what could be more obvious for a dish from the home of Amalfi Lemons.
+A shout-out to David Rocco, whose recipe first gave me this idea.
+But of course what could be more obvious for a dish from the home of Amalfi Lemons?

 Hint: If you like to use printed recipes, print below, and use these photos on your mobile device.